Lian-D/PyeadCrab/milestones.md

 ## Progress ##
 We are currently on schedule, bootstrapping and setup has started and implementation work will begin soon.
 No changes to schedule as of now.

+# Milestone 4 #
+## Implementation status ##
+Frontend is progressing smoothly; we now have an interactable graph with nodes depicting functions.
+Backend work has been progressing as well, but we have run into several issues that we hope to resolve today. <br>

+## Final user study plan ##
+Given a call graph generated dynamically, we will have our user debug a small sample program<br>

+## Remaining timeline ##
+We are currently aiming to follow the planned timeline given in the previous milestone.
+We do not anticipate any major roadblocks that will derail from the timeline at this time <br>

+## Progress against planned timeline ##
+Everything is progressing on schedule